-Command / Params Cmp Description attach \$res yes Precondition: the local disk belonging to \$res is not in use by anyone else.
-Postcondition: MARS uses the local disk and is able work with it (e.g. apply logfiles to it).
+Command / Params Cmp Description attach yes Precondition: the local disk belonging to \$res is not in use by anyone \$res else.
+Its contents has not been altered in the meantime since the last detach.
+Mounting read-only is allowed during the detached phase.
+However, be careful!
+If you accidentally forget to give the right readonly-mount flags, use fsck inbetween, or alter the disk content in any other way (beware of LVM snapshots / restores etc), you will almost certainly produce an unnoticed inconsistency (not reported by view-is-consistent)!
+MARS has no chance to notice suchalike!
+Postcondition: MARS uses the local disk and is able work with it (e.g. replay logfiles on it).
 Note: the local disk is opened in exclusive read-write mode.
-This should protect against most common misuse, such as opening the disk in par- allel to MARS.
-Command / Params Cmp Description

-Command / Params Cmp Description detach \$res yes Precondition: the local host is in secondary role, pause-sync and pause-replay have been given Postcondition: the local disk belonging to \$res is no longer in use.
+This should protect against most common misuse, such as opening the disk in parallel to MARS.
+However, this does not necessarily protect against non-exclusive openers. detach \$res yes Precondition: the local /dev/mars/mydata device (when present) is no longer opened by anybody.
+Postcondition: the local disk belonging to \$res is no longer in use.
+In contrast to DRBD, you need not explicitly pause syncing, fetching, or replaying.
+These processes are automatically paused.
+As another contrast to DRBD, the respective processes should automatically resume after re-attach.
+This should work even over rmmod or reboot cycles, since the internal symlink tree will automatically persist all switches for you.
 WARNING!
-After this, you might use the underlying disk for other purposes, such as test-mounting it in readonly mode Don't modify its contents in any way!
+After this, you might use the underlying disk for other purposes, such as test-mounting it in readonly mode Don't modifiy its contents in any way!
 Not even by an fsck!
 Otherwise, you will have inconsistencies guaranteed.
 MARS has no way for knowing of any modifications to your disk when not written via /dev/mars/.
-In case you accidentally modified the underlying disk at the primary side, you may choose to resolve the inconsistencies by marsadm invalide \$res on each secondary. pause-sync \$res partly Equivalent to pause-sync-local. pause-sync-local partly Precondition: none additionally. \$res Postcondition: any sync operation targeting the local disk (when not yet completed) is paused after a while.
-When completed, this operation will remember the switch state forever and become relevant if a sync is needed again (e.g. invalidate or resize). pause-sync-global partly Like -local, but operates on all members of the resource. \$res northy Equivalent to pause sume local resume-sync \$res partly Equivalent to pause-sync-local. resume-sync-local partly Precondition: none additionally. \$res partiy Postcondition: any sync operation targeting the local disk (when not yet ¥105 completed) is resumed after a while.
-When completed, this operation will remember the switch state forever and become relevant if a sync is resume-sync-global partly needed again (e.g. invalidate or resize).
-Like -local, but operates on all members of the resource. febume byne grobul \$res partiy like · 10001, but operates on an members of the resource. ψ165 pause-replay partly Equivalent to pause-replay-local. sres partiy Equivalent to pause-repray-rocar. pause-replay-local partly Precondition: must be in secondary role. pause-repray-rocar \$res partiy Postcondition: any local apply operations of transaction logfiles to the local disk are paused at their current stage. naugo ronlas glabal portly This works independently from {dis,}connect.
-Like -local, but operates on all members of the resource. pause-replay-global partly ince iocal, but operates on an members of the resource. \$res nortl Equivalent to pause perlaw legal resume-replay partly Equivalent to pause-replay-local. \$res partl.
-Precondition: must be in secondary role. resume-replay-local partly \$res Postcondition: any (parts of) locally existing transaction logfiles (whether replicated from other hosts or produced locally) are started resume_renlaw_global partly for apply to the local disk, as far as they have not yet been applied.
-Like -local, but operates on all members of the resource. resume-replay-global Partiy Like iocal, but operates on an members of the resource. \$res Provident data and a la la connect partly Equivalent to connect-local. \$res Command / Params Cmp Description
+In case you accidentally modified the underlying disk at the primary side, you may choose to resolve the inconsistencies by marsadm invalide \$res on each secondary. pause-sync partly Equivalent to pause-sync-local. \$res pause-sync-local partly Precondition: none additionally. \$res 1 Postcondition: any sync operation targeting the local disk (when not yet completed) is paused after a while.
+When completed, this operation will remember the switch state forever and automatically become relevant mar41- if a sync is needed again (e.g. invalidate or resize). pause-sync-global \$res partly Like -local, but operates on all members of the resource. resume-sync partly Equivalent to pause-sync-local. \$res resume-sync-local partly Precondition: none additionally. \$res Postcondition: any sync operation targeting the local disk (when not yet completed) is resumed after a while.
+When completed, this operation will remember the switch state forever and become relevant if a sync is needed again (e.g. invalidate or resize). resume-sync-global partly Like -local, but operates on all members of the resource. \$res Command / Params Cmp Description